 As long as the Allow Conveyor Speed to Change feature is selected, these options will be available.

-Low – Select the minimum conveyor speed you would like Navigator to recommend for new products.
+Minimum – Select slowest conveyor speed you would like Navigator to recommend for new products.

-High - Select the maximum conveyor speed you would like Navigator to recommend for new products.
+Maximum - Select the fastet conveyor speed you would like Navigator to recommend for new products.